apache/spark/docs/programming-guide.md

 for concisely writing functions, otherwise you can use the classes in the [org.apache.spark.api.java.function](api/java/index.html?org/apache/spark/api/java/function/package-summary.html) package.

+Note that support for Java 7 is deprecated as of Spark 2.0.0 and may be removed in Spark 2.2.0.

 To write a Spark application in Java, you need to add a dependency on Spark.
 Spark is available through Maven Central at:

     groupId = org.apache.spark